 The retention period of your health data is as specified in the Decree of the Ministry of Social Affairs and Health on Patient Documents (298/2009).
 As a rule, we store the data for 12 years after the death of the data subject.
 If the date of death is not known, the data is stored for 120 years after birth.

-On the basis of the join register consent provided by you, you receive treatment from different healthcare professionals at Helena Medical Group.
+Based on the register joining consent provided by you, you receive treatment from healthcare professionals at Helena Medical Group.

-Prescription Center controlled by Kela: You electronic prescriptions are saved in the Prescription Center, a register controlled by Kela.
+Prescription Centre controlled by Kela (The Social Insurance Institution): Your electronic prescriptions are saved in the Prescription Centre, a register controlled by Kela.

-In addition, you patient information may be disclosed under section 13 of the Finnish Patient Act (785/1992) as follows:
+In addition, your patient information may be disclosed under section 13 of the Finnish Patient Act (785/1992) as follows: